 How to make quiche

 Quiche recipes often include a killer pie crust as the base.
-While I do love pie crust, we’re going for more of a healthy quiche recipe.
-Also, a crustless quiche cuts down on the prep time!
+While I do love pie crust, I also really appreciate a crustless quiche.
+Plus, it cuts down on the prep time!
 A win all around!
-Could you use a crust with this goat cheese quiche?
-For sure — do what makes you happy!
+If you’d like to add pie dough, consider this flaky, buttery deep dish French pastry (then simply double the filling! 🙌🏻).

 First, you’ll need to crisp up a bit of bacon.
 You can leave this out, but I promise you the salty, crunchy factor is a big plus.
 Feel free to substitute turkey bacon instead of traditional pork bacon.
 Both work great!